What does the League believe a better system looks like?

-- A small but growing number of states use an independent commission selected through a nonpartisan process.
-The committee members are typically selected through a two-step procedure:
+- A small number of states use an independent citizens commission selected through a nonpartisan process.
+Only one state — California — uses a process that does not involve the legislature, the parties, or elected officials at all in selecting citizen commissioners.
+The commission members are typically selected through a two-step procedure:

 - Citizens apply to join a pool of possible commissioners and are then screened by a nonpartisan body such as the state audit board or the judges selection commission to identify eligible commission members.
-Senior elected officials may have the right to remove up to a certain number of pool members from further consideration.
+Senior elected officials, including legislators, may have the right to remove up to a certain number of pool members from further consideration.

 - The members of the commission are then selected from this pool by one of several methods: i) by lot, ii) by the state’s senior elected officials (taking turns), and/or iii) by members of the first group of commissioners (chosen earlier by one of the two previous methods).

-- Many states also specify a secondary body, such as the state’s supreme court, that may:
+- Many states also specify a secondary body to support the process and serve as a failsafe in case the process breaks down.
+This body, often the state’s supreme court, may:

 - Advise the commission (or the legislators),